akashdas765/Xtern_assesment/README.md

 # Xtern_assesment

-# Dataset Information and Implications
+# Data Collection, Storage and Implications

 ## Dataset Description
 This dataset contains information about students, their majors, and the university they attend, along with their food preferences.